 Finger Independence Exercises

 For each of these exercises, I recommend using a metronome and starting at a slow tempo of around 80bpm and playing one note per beat.
 If that’s too fast, lower the metronome until you find a tempo that allows you to play the exercise without making any mistakes.
 Once you’re comfortable at a given tempo, increase it by 5-10bpm.

 The first exercise is one of my favorite guitar finger exercises.
 It’s a spider exercise alternating between the 1st/3rd fingers and 2nd/4th fingers.
-This exercise moves horizontally across the fretboard starting on the 6th string and ascending to the 1st.
+This exercise moves vertically across the fretboard starting on the 6th string and ascending to the 1st.
 Once you’ve played across to the 1st string, the pattern reverses and descends back to the 6th string.

 This exercise builds on the first exercise in that it’s the same pattern being played, but with a string in between the 1st/3rd and 2nd/4th fingers fretting pattern.
 This adds a level of difficulty and requires more precision.